gbv/coli-conc-server/README.md

 ### Access MongoDB from the outside

 The MongoDB is not accessible from the outside.
-However, its port (default port `27017`) is forwarded to `localhost`, so to connect to it from the outside, you could set up an SSH tunnel for port `27017`.
+However, its port (default port `27017`) is forwarded to `localhost`, so to connect to it from the outside, you could set up an SSH tunnel for port `27017`, e.g.: `ssh -NL 27017:localhost:27017 cocoda@your-server`

 ## Other